CHICAGO · 12.3K residents

 01 · TL;DR

-March 2026 was a quiet month in Washington Park.
-No tracked category crossed an anomaly threshold — zero signals across all flag types — making this one of the calmer months in recent data.
+April 2026 was a quiet month for Washington Park.
+No tracked category crossed an anomaly threshold — zero signals across the full flag mix.
+The month's story is in the 12-month trend rather than any single-month move.

 No signals this month